 All dairy-free, vegan, + GF.

-Makes for the perfect sweet treat for the entire family.
+Makes for the perfect sweet treat for the entire family---as long as there's no nut allergy present.

 The Best Healthy Sugar Alternatives + Substitutes list is all about finding better ways to enjoy your favorite sweets without compromising your healthy lifestyle.
 For those who follow a vegetarian and/or vegan lifestyle, this lists offers a few great ideas to incorporate healthy sweeteners into your diet.